adriankarlen/rose-pine.zebar/README.md

 ## Usage

-> NOTE: Replace font with your desired font, I am using Cartograph CF in the picture
+> NOTE: Replace font with your desired font, I am using SF Mono in the picture.
+> The height of the window is a bit wonky with Windows zoom levels.
+So play
+> around with it to make it work for you.

 ## 📷